Average engagement

 3. Change the date to the right of the aggregation interval to change the analysis period.

-Sort by number of replies or retweets
+Sort by number of replies or reposts

 1. Click "Analysis" > "Average engagement".